nus-cs2103-AY2021S2/ip/docs/README.md

 1. From www.github.com/winniehyx/ip/releases, download the latest duke.jar .

-2. Open the jar file to start the app.
+2. For Windows, open the jar file to start the app.
 The GUI for Duke would appear.
+For Mac, type `java -jar duke.jar` into the terminal to run the file.

 4. Refer to `Features` for the commands you can type in the command box.